sfcal/samuel.computer/src/content/blog/gba-resume.md

   <h3 style="display: inline-block; margin: 0;">Play it on the web @ <a href="https://gba.samuel.computer" style="color: #3b82f6;">gba.samuel.computer</a></h3>
 </div>

-I’ve found it quite difficult looking for a new job in NYC this summer.
-On one end Linkedin and other job sites have pushed the cost of advertising openings to nearly zero.
-On the other end, AI and “Easy Apply” have made it simple to tailor your application to as many jobs as possible and push out slop.
-The consequences of these competing forces lead to heavy handed application filters and automated black box rejections.<br><br/>
+Looking for a new job in NYC this summer has been a challenge.<br><br/>

+On one end LinkedIn and other job sites have pushed the cost of advertising openings to nearly zero.
+On the other, AI and “Easy Apply” have made it simple to tailor your application to as many jobs as possible and push out slop.
+The consequences of these competing forces are heavy-handed application filters and automated black box rejections.<br><br/>

 <img src="/assets/blog/gba-resume/linkedin-stats-1.png" alt="520 applicants" style="max-width: 100%; margin: 0 auto; display: block;" />